 Beyond just handling the tools, you’ll also need to know the techniques for proper gardening and how to correctly operate machinery.

 Strong interpersonal skills

 Collaboration plays a big role for gardeners.
 There will often be a need to work with a team or other professionals the longer you are in the industry.

 Depending on the service needed, there will be legal requirements for you to use pesticides and equipment.

 How much does a gardener earn?

-It is also worth noting that there will be added costs to compute against your earnings, such as equipment, standard gardening materials, and additional labour.
-It all boils down to how much you’re also willing to invest into the career – counting time, resources, and effort.
+It’s also worth noting that there will be added costs to compute against your earnings, such as equipment, standard gardening materials, and additional labor.
+It all boils down to how much you’re willing to invest in the career — counting time, resources, and effort.

 Ready to earn money from your gardening skills?

-Whether you’re new to the industry or a seasoned professional, you can find gardening work with ease on Airtasker.
+Whether you’re new to the industry or a seasoned professional, you can find gardening work easily on Airtasker.
 Become a Tasker now to connect with clients near you in need of your level of expertise.
-From hedge trimming to pruning, or even a full garden redesign, you’re sure to find a task you’ll enjoy.
+You’re sure to find a task you’ll enjoy—from hedge trimming to pruning or even a full garden redesign.